hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 #### Version 2.9

-* Updated direct links to endpoints to reflect changes in how API documentation is published
+* Updated direct links to endpoints to reflect changes in how API documentation is published.

 #### Version 2.8

-* Updated HMRC Assist section
+* Updated HMRC Assist section.

 #### Version 2.7